Dream of: 03 November 1986 "Ship Under Starry Sky"

 Another painting hung on the west wall; I immediately liked it best.
-Again I had to look at it awhile to decipher it.
-It was quite colorful with many white; star-like specks.
+Again, I had to look at it awhile to decipher it.
+It was colorful with many white, star-like specks.
 I finally realized it was a sailing ship under a starry sky.

 None of the pictures were originals.
-They probably hadn't cost much, but they were definitely nicer than the type Clarence and Mabel usually had in their house; I was pleased to see them.
+They probably had not cost much, but they were definitely nicer than the type Clarence and Mabel usually had in their house; I was pleased to see them.

 This building resembled a large inexpensive hotel; I thought I was only paying about $25 a night for the room.
 I remembered that my old friend Steve Weinstein had stayed in the building when he had first moved to New York.
 In fact, he had moved to an adjoining building and was still staying there.

-I had doubts about what Weinstein was doing with his life.
-He seemed to be quite poor, but I couldn't fault him for that.
-And besides the industry he had shown with his flower garden, he had also been working out with weights and had put his body in excellent; impressive shape.
+I had doubts about what Steve was doing with his life.
+He seemed to be quite poor, but I could not fault him for that.
+And besides the industry he had shown with his flower garden, he had also been working out with weights and had put his body in excellent, impressive shape.

-As I was thinking, it began to seem as if Clarence, Mabel and my sister had already been with me for several days.
-Indeed the garbage had begun accumulating and needed taken out.
-On a table next to a wall were a number of banana peels from bananas I had eaten.
-I gathered them up to put in a brown paper sack, but the sack contained some other garbage and seemed weak.
-Nevertheless, I managed to put the peels in anyway and walked out the door to dispose of it.
+As I was thinking, it began to seem as if Clarence, Mabel, and my sister had already been with me for several days.
+Indeed, the garbage had begun accumulating and needed taken out.
+On a table next to a wall were several banana peels from bananas I had eaten.
+I gathered them up to put in a brown paper sack, but the sack contained other garbage and seemed weak.
+Nevertheless, I managed to put the peels in anyway and walked out the door to dispose of the sack.

 An older man seemed to be leading the group.
 He reminded me somewhat of a movie director or a producer.
 I thought how it would probably be possible to contact movie directors and obtain a job with one as an assistant director.
 It would require persistence but seemed feasible.